 Figure 5.2 zooms in on the control model for the ground control function, which is the focus of the example in ARP 4761.
 There are three basic physical components being controlled, the reverse thrusters, the spoilers, and the wheel braking system.
-By including the larger functional control structure than simply the WBS, STPA can consider interactions (both intended and unintended) among the braking components related to the hazard being analyzed.
-Again, to promote comparison between the ARP 4761 safety assessment process results and STPA results, we focus only on the WBS in this paper.
+By including the larger functional control structure than simply the WBS, STPA can consider interactions (both intended and unintended) among the braking components related to the hazard being analyzed..